HEIGVD-S3-DAI/purrchase/README.md

 Purrchase is an API allowing users to share their cats with each other.
 To learn more about the different endpoints, refer to the [API documentation](./docs/API.md).
+It is deployed to https://purrchase.duckdns.org/api, and you can access the treaefik dashboard to the following url : https://purrchase.duckdns.org/traefik, using
+`user: admin` and `password: admin`.

 ### Purpose

 The purpose of this project is to create a simple API with CRUD operations, authentication, session management and cache using Javalin and the HTTP protocol.

 ## Usage